-Please note that VeraCrypt can in-place decrypt only system partitions and system drives (select System > Permanently Decrypt System Partition/Drive).
-If you need to remove encryption (e.g., if you no longer need encryption) from a non-system volume, please follow these steps:
+Please note that VeraCrypt can in-place decrypt only partitions and drives (select System > Permanently Decrypt System Partition/Drive for system partition/drive and select Volumes -> Permanently Decrypt for non-system partition/drive).
+If you need to remove encryption (e.g., if you no longer need encryption) from a file-hosted volume, please follow these steps:

 - 1. Mount the VeraCrypt volume. - 2.
 Move all files from the VeraCrypt volume to any location outside the VeraCrypt volume (note that the files will be decrypted on the fly). - 3.
 Dismount the VeraCrypt volume. - 4.
-If the VeraCrypt volume is file-hosted, delete it (the container) just like you delete any other file
+Delete it (the container) just like you delete any other file.